Kerbaltec-Solutions/NOVA_AIDAS/README.md

 Nova is set up to work on Linux based shells.

-The python virtual environment is set up to work with CUDA 12.6.
-This has to be installed seperately.
-Additionally, Python3 with pip is required.
+- Python 3
-For the Ollama-version, Ollama has to be installed.
+- Ollama (installed automatically during setup)

-All neccesary Python packages should be automatically installed into the venv and no additional installation should be required.
+All neccesary Python packages should be automatically installed into a virtual enviroment and no additional installation should be required.
 Please open an issue, if it does not work.

 The current setup is currently using a 7B parameter model.